Who is the Top Investor In Equifax Inc. (EFX)?

 Equifax Inc. (EFX): Who are the competitors?

-The company’s main competitors (and peers) include S&P Global Inc. (SPGI) that is trading -14.24% down over the past 12 months and Moody’s Corporation (MCO) that is -9.11% lower over the same period.
-Fortinet Inc. (FTNT) is 4.23% up on the 1-year trading charts.
+The company’s main competitors (and peers) include S&P Global Inc. (SPGI) that is trading -10.73% down over the past 12 months and Moody’s Corporation (MCO) that is -9.24% lower over the same period.
+Fortinet Inc. (FTNT) is -0.21% down on the 1-year trading charts.